acoupi/acoupi/docs/howtoguide/programs.md

 ## Tools for Program Creation

+Now that you understand the fundamentals of program creation, let's explore the tools _acoupi_ provides to facilitate your development process and help you to build meaningful bioacoustic monitoring solutions.

-_acoupi_ offers several approaches to facilitate custom program creation:
+_acoupi_ offers several approaches to simplify and accelerate the creation of custom programs:

 - **Program Templates**: Leverage pre-defined templates with commonly used tasks and components to expedite development.
 - **Predefined Schemas**: Utilize existing schemas for typical program components, saving time and effort in defining configuration options.